 It is important to us that we provide our patients and community with accurate, evidence-based information.
-The following handouts and internet links are from lead organizations in gastroenterology, allergic and autoimmune conditions, and endoscopy, including:
+The following internet links are from lead organizations in gastroenterology, allergic and autoimmune conditions, and endoscopy, including:

 - American College of Gastroenterology (ACG)